ihmeuw/vivarium_research/docs/source/concept_models/vivarium_us_cvd/concept_model.rst

     - 2.3 (does not change due to nonadherence)

 As simulants move age categories and change LDL-C, the **same percent increase in LDL-C** from initialization will be applied.
-For the example above, if this simulant above ages into a new category and their raw LDL-C is now 2.4, their untreated SBP will be 2.4 * 1.362 = 3.2688 regardless of their current treatment category.
+If simulant 1 in the table above ages into a new category and their raw LDL-C is now 2.4, their untreated SBP will be 2.4 * 1.362 = 3.2688 regardless of their current treatment category.

 Sources: NHANES Data for Medication Initialization; [Garcia-Gil_2016]_; [Law_2003]_